gazoodle/geckolib/README.md

    are issues
  - Sensor for connection status is available early in facade lifetime
  - Ping sensor available after spa begins connection sequence
+ - Re-added readline library to simulator as it was doing auto-complete for snapshot loading and was useful when testing, but added it inside a try/catch block so it won't upset Windows clients
+ - Manage ping failure and RF errors with retry mechanism

 ## Done/Fixed in 0.3.24
  - Fix error found by Github workflow